Balancing Risk and Reward

 Integrity of accounting and financial reporting – the Board monitors management policies, procedures and controls to ensure the integrity of CSR's financial reporting to stakeholders.

-Compliance with the law – the Board maintains policies and procedures to ensure compliance with all legal requirements in the conduct of CSR's business activities.
+Governance and Compliance with the law – the Board maintains policies and procedures to ensure compliance with all legal requirements in the conduct of CSR's business activities.

+The Board determines the Company's appetite for various risks/opportunities and monitors the Company's operations to ensure the Company is operating within those appetites.
 The Board is responsible for overseeing the establishment and implementation by management of risk management systems and reviewing the effectiveness of these systems.
 The Board has assigned responsibility to the following: